marq24/ha-tibber-pulse-local/README.md

 The username is `admin` and the password is again the nine characters printed on the Tibber bridge.

-Depending on the hardware revision and firmware there are two alternatives to archive this goal.
-Please select the procedure that fit your situation.
+Depending on the hardware revision and firmware, there are two alternatives to archive this goal.
+Please select the procedure that fits your situation.

 #### Via CONSOLE-Tab